Criminal Code and Other Legislation (Wage Theft) Amendment Bill 2020

 12.55 pmMr KELLYSupports

-I reiterate that the LNP will not oppose this bill, but an LNP government would monitor these laws to ensure they do not result in business closures.2020-09-09View Hansard
+The LNP does not oppose this bill, but an LNP government would monitor these laws to ensure they do not result in businesses being pursued for honest mistakes which they subsequently rectify.2020-09-09View Hansard

 2.09 pmHon.
 MC de BRENNISupports